artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 Edit digital objects
 ====================

-Any :term:`digital object` that has been uploaded and linked to an :term:`archival description` or :term:`authority record` can be edited at any time by an authenticated (i.e. logged-in) user.

-To edit a digital object:

 .. |pencil| image:: images/pencil.png
    :height: 18
    :width: 18

+Any :term:`digital object` that has been uploaded and linked to an :term:`archival description` or :term:`authority record` can be edited at any time by an authenticated (i.e. logged-in) user.
+Accessing the digital object :term:`edit page` is the same for all of the following options:

 1. Navigate to the :term:`view page` of an existing :term:`archival description` or :term:`authority record` that has an associated :term:`digital object`.